opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 * WebhookChannel

 ### Alerts Policies
-To create an alert policy called "test-policy" with a PER_POLICY rollup strategy, first instantiate the policy and then pass it to the "create" operation:
+To create an alert policy called "my-policy" with a PER_POLICY rollup strategy, first instantiate the policy and then pass it to the "create" operation:
 ```
 AlertPolicy p = AlertPolicy.builder()
-    .name("test-policy")
+    .name("my-policy")
     .perPolicyIncidentPreference()
     .build();